 When you dial 911 with possible stroke symptoms, our stroke team prepares for your arrival.
 Our stroke team will:

-- Connect electronically with a stroke neurologist at St. Joseph’s Hospital in St. Paul, Minn. using our latest video-conferencing equipment
+- Connect electronically with a stroke neurologist at North Memorial Medical Center, a Level 1 Trauma Center in Robbinsdale, MN, using our latest video-conferencing equipment

 - Complete needed tests

 - Complete a head CAT scan

 - Evaluate stroke symptoms with the stroke neurologist